 Programs

-As an integral part of the U of S, the Drama Department began offering degree studies in 1946.
+As an integral part of the U of S, the Drama department began offering degree studies in 1946.
 The School for the Arts (Drama) currently offers the following programs:

-Bachelor of Arts Programs
+Bachelor of Arts (BA) Programs

 Four-year (B.A.
 Four-year) - Drama